-The South Atlantic Ocean is bordered exclusively by developing nations.
-These have historically faced difficulties for the development of marine research given the limited financial resources normally available for both public and private scientific endeavors.
+The South Atlantic Ocean is bordered exclusively by developing nations, who have historically faced difficulties for the development of marine research given the limited financial resources normally available for both public and private scientific endeavors.

-Notwithstanding this general situation, South Atlantic nations have made enormous progress in the past few decades towards a better understanding and proper conservation and utilization, through non-lethal means, of the whale resources present in the region.
-This is especially true for Argentina, Brazil and South Africa, where local scientists and institutions have advanced significantly towards a comprehensive understanding of cetaceans both large and small that inhabit the region.
+Notwithstanding, South Atlantic nations have made enormous progress in the past few decades towards a better understanding and proper conservation and utilization, through non-lethal means, of the whale resources present in the region.
+Local scientists and institutions have advanced significantly towards a comprehensive understanding of cetaceans both large and small that inhabit the region.

 In particular, endangered and threatened species such as Southern right whales and humpback whales have been the subject of long-term studies in their calving grounds.
-Breakthrough achievements in the region are well known and it is noteworthy to mention that the South Atlantic, in particular its western margins, Gabon and Southern Africa, is a region where non-lethal research on whales has been greatly developed by cooperative research efforts since the early 1970's.
+Breakthrough achievements in the region are well known and it is noteworthy that the South Atlantic, in particular its western margins, Gabon and Southern Africa, is a region where non-lethal research on whales has been greatly developed by cooperative research efforts since the early 1970's.

-With the growing interest in whalewatching in the region came a parallel interest of the native researchers in studying its effects and potential impacts on whale populations subject to this very important economic use of whale resources.
-Ensuring the long-term sustainability of whalewatching is an essential part of its development.
+Along with the growing interest in whale watching in the region there came an interest of native researchers in studying its effects and potential impacts on whale populations subject to this important economic use of whale resources.
+Ensuring the long-term sustainability of whale watching is an essential part of its development.
 Thus, research on the operation and effects of whale watching has been under way in Argentina, Brazil and South Africa, which are three countries where this activity is already economically important and growing.

-Stock identity, population size, ecology and behavior of large whales in the South Atlantic are all aspects of research which have greatly progressed in the region through the use of non-lethal techniques.
-A brief look at the leading international scientific journals in the field, and the growing participation of scientists from the region in relevant international scientific meetings, will give abundant evidence of the efforts and results of research conducted by Range States of the South Atlantic.

-Relative to the national budgets currently available in the region for marine mammal research, these results continue to represent a unique achievement as far as cost-benefit ratios are considered.
+Stock identity, population size, ecology and behavior of large whales in the South Atlantic are all research aspects which have greatly progressed in the region through the use of non-lethal techniques.
+A brief look at the leading international scientific journals in the field, and the growing participation of scientists from the region in relevant international scientific meetings, shows abundant evidence of efforts conducted by Range States of the South Atlantic.
+As for the national budgets currently available in the region for marine mammal research, they continue to represent a unique achievement as far as cost-benefit ratios are considered.

 However, much remains to be addressed in the region concerning scientific research, especially on pelagic species.
-For instance, Balaenopteriids must be better assessed, and for blue, fin, sei, Bryde's and minke whales there are enormous uncertainties regarding population size and/or populations trends, stock structure, calving ground boundaries and migratory routes.
-Progress in these topics can be achieved respecting the Range States' sovereign decision to pursue scientific research through non-lethal means, if only more international cooperation could be organized and implemented.
+For instance, Balaenopteriids stocks must be better assessed, and for blue, fin, sei, Bryde's and minke whales there are enormous uncertainties regarding population size and/or populations trends, stock structure, calving ground boundaries and migratory routes.
+Progress on these topics can be achieved through the implementation of a well-designed scientific plan, respecting the

+Range States' sovereign decision to pursue scientific research through non-lethal means, if only more international cooperation could be organized and implemented.
+Such research would include, among other topics: